blossomingiris/JS-Tic-Tac-Toe-game/README.md

 ## Note
-- the source code of this project wasn't change, because i would like to track my progress since.
+- the source code of this project wasn't change, because i would like to track my progress since
 - not responsive